apache/druid/docs/operations/basic-cluster-tuning.md

 The number of merge buffers determines the number of GroupBy queries that can be processed concurrently.

+#### Using metrics to tune GroupBy buffer configuration

+Druid can emit metrics that help you right-size merge buffers and related GroupBy configuration.
+These metrics are available when the `GroupByStatsMonitor` module is enabled by adding `org.apache.druid.server.metrics.GroupByStatsMonitor` to `druid.monitoring.monitors`.
+See the [metrics reference](metrics.md) for full details.

+**Sizing `druid.processing.buffer.sizeBytes`:**

+- `mergeBuffer/maxBytesUsed`: peak merge buffer bytes used by any single GroupBy query within the emission period.
+If this value consistently approaches `druid.processing.buffer.sizeBytes`, consider increasing the buffer size.
+- `groupBy/maxSpilledBytes`: peak bytes spilled to disk by any single GroupBy query.
+Non-zero values indicate that merge buffers are too small to hold intermediate results in memory, causing disk spill.
+Increasing `druid.processing.buffer.sizeBytes` reduces spilling.
+You can also adjust `druid.query.groupBy.maxOnDiskStorage` to control how much spilling is allowed before a query fails.

+**Sizing `druid.processing.numMergeBuffers`:**

+- `mergeBuffer/pendingRequests`: number of queries waiting to acquire merge buffers.
+Persistently non-zero values indicate merge buffer pool exhaustion; consider increasing `druid.processing.numMergeBuffers`.
+- `mergeBuffer/maxAcquisitionTimeNs`: peak time in nanoseconds that any single GroupBy query waited to acquire merge buffers.
+High values suggest contention on the merge buffer pool; increasing `druid.processing.numMergeBuffers` can reduce wait times.

+**Sizing `druid.query.groupBy.maxMergingDictionarySize`:**

+- `groupBy/maxMergeDictionarySize`: peak on-heap merge dictionary size in bytes for any single GroupBy query.
+If this approaches `druid.query.groupBy.maxMergingDictionarySize`, queries may spill to disk or fail.
+If this happens, consider increasing the dictionary size limit.

 <a name="connection-pool"></a>

 ## Connection pool guidelines